nainar/nainadotapp/pages/p/2021-prework.md

 - Continue cooking and baking in 2021 with an emphasis on learning new recipes.

 ### Career
+- Aim to work no more than 9 hours a day.
+I am currently working from 9 am to 7 pm.
+This needs to change.
 - Start taking active steps towards working in the health industry.
 For example, take basic biology courses.

 ### Mind and Health